sy-lai/mednet/README.md

 # Mednet
 ## Group project for an web application using HTML, CSS, Python Flask
 - Collaborated with Casey Olsen and Saahiti Jasti
+- Attached the Hi-Fi Prototype files(fig & pdf) in the folder
 ### To start the app run:

 ```